 Open a world of opportunity for students to explore their inner innovator.

-Thanks to donations and registrations for the Hagley 5K, Hagley offers financial assistance in the form of scholarships to offset the costs of school field trips for 3,500 in-need schoolchildren each year.
+Thanks to donations and registrations for the Hagley 5K, Hagley offers financial assistance in the form of scholar awards to offset the costs of school field trips for 3,500 in-need schoolchildren each year.

 Whether in our powder yards learning about water power or creating a 3D replica of their idea in the DuPont Discovery Loft, the children you support through your participation are building lifelong connections with math, science, engineering and technology that will help them become tomorrow’s innovators.